Ukraine’s green energy disaster is sliding towards a power crisis

 The Oslo-listed Scatec Solar is a good example of exactly the kind of investor that Ukraine needs to attract if it is going to start the process of long-term sustainable development.

-The company focuses on renewable energy investments in emerging markets around the world, and apart from one small investment in the Czech Republic, its Ukrainian solar plant was its first serious European investment – a 320MW solar farm.
+The company focuses on renewable energy investments in emerging markets around the world, and apart from one small investment in the Czech Republic, its Ukrainian solar plant was its first serious European investment – a 320-MW solar farm.

-Under the Ukrainian green tariff deal the gwovernment promised to pay €0.15 per kWhr which is more than the €0.10-0.12 that power earns in the EU.
+Under the Ukrainian green tariff deal the government promised to pay €0.15 per kWh, which is more than the €0.10-0.12 that power earns in the EU.

 “But on top of that you have to add the cost of the capital.
-In Europe you can borrow fro 1-2% but in Ukraine the cost of capital is more like 8% so the projects are about twice as expensive to run than in western Europe,” says Sviderska.
+In Europe you can borrow [at] 1-2% but in Ukraine the cost of capital is more like 8%, so the projects are about twice as expensive to run than in Western Europe,” says Sviderska.
 “That means the tariffs are not as generous as they first might seem.”

-And the price is only part of the deal; equally important is the guarantees to buy the power that is produced which allows investors to borrow against the promise of production when setting their projects up.
+And the price is only part of the deal; equally important are the guarantees to buy the power that is produced, which allows investors to borrow against the promise of production when setting their projects up.
 Not only has the government proposed to cut the tariffs, but it is also not intending to extend these guarantees under the new regime it is proposing to put in place.

 “Since independence in 1991 Ukraine has developed no new energy generating capacity.
 All the existing facilities are Soviet-era coal and nuclear facilities.
-Green energy is only new investment that has gone into the energy sector,” says Sviderska.
+Green energy is [the] only new investment that has gone into the energy sector,” says Sviderska.

 Taking the government to court and starting an arbitration process will be easy.
-In addition to the investment guarantees in Ukraine’s Energy Charter are some bilateral investment treaties with many of the countries involved that Sviderska says makes possible starting arbitration proceedings against the Ukrainian government.
+In addition to the investment guarantees in Ukraine’s Energy Charter there are some bilateral investment treaties with many of the countries involved that Sviderska says makes it possible to launch arbitration proceedings against the Ukrainian government.

-Frozen & in debt
+Frozen and in debt

 “The government is running up a debt into the millions of euros and lots of companies are now in technical default of their loans.
 These debts and potential retroactive legislative measures might trigger the arbitration process for many companies,” says Sviderska.

 The halt in payments is a function of the failure of Ukraine’s reforms to the power sector that were designed to create a market for power that was launched in July 2019.
-The newly created Guaranteed Buyer of Electricity, known locally as GarPok, is now already half a billion dollars behind in payments to green producers, according to the acting Minister of Energy Olga Buslavets, UBN reported on June 9.
+The newly created Guaranteed Buyer of Electricity, known locally as GarPok, is now already half a billion dollars behind in payments to green producers, according to the acting Minister of Energy, Olga Buslavets, UBN reported on June 9.

-According to the GarPok website, the level of its settlements with renewable producers was: 11% in March; 5% in April; and 7% in May.
+According to the GarPok website, the level of its settlements with renewable producers was 11% in March; 5% in April; and 7% in May.
 According to Ukrenergo, the installed capacity of wind and solar plants in Ukraine now is 5.2 GW, about triple the level of 18 months ago.

-And if this row is unresolved then the government would run up over $1bn a year in losses from the lawsuits from green energy producers, predicts Oleg Gramotenko, General Director of Tesla Energy, a big solar and biomass investor in Ukraine.
+And if this row is unresolved then the government would run up over $1bn a year in losses from the lawsuits with green energy producers, predicts Oleg Gramotenko, general director of Tesla Energy, a big solar and biomass investor in Ukraine.

 “More than half of investors in renewable energy are already negotiating with international law firms regarding the preparation of lawsuits against the state of Ukraine,” he said at a press conference at Interfax-Ukraine on June 8.
-He said that nine months of talks over green tariffs have not resulted in a compromise
+He said that nine months of talks over green tariffs have not resulted in a compromise.

-Part of the reason for the delay in payments is a confusion in the new power market.
+Part of the reason for the delay in payments is confusion in the new power market.
 Although GarPok is responsible for making the payments, its budget is determined by the Ministry of Energy, which has the final say.
 And there are half a dozen other state bodies and agency that have a say in the power business, according to Sviderska.
-In short the re-make of Ukraine energy sector has not been a success.
+In short, the re-make of Ukraine's energy sector has not been a success.

-Moreover, thanks to Ukrainian president Volodymyr Zelenskiy’s reshuffles this year there has been three Energy Ministers this year already and the investors complain of chaos at the ministry, which has not been able to focus on the process.
+Moreover, thanks to Ukrainian President Volodymyr Zelenskiy’s reshuffles, there have been three Energy Ministers this year already and the investors complain of chaos at the ministry, which has not been able to focus on the process.

-On top of this, the Rada’s Energy Committee that is the responsible body for drawing up any new legislation, has not been involved the negotiations between the investors and the ministry, apart from attending one meeting.
+On top of this, the Rada’s Energy Committee, which is the responsible body for drawing up any new legislation, has not been involved in the negotiations between the investors and the ministry, apart from attending one meeting.

 “No one is taking responsibility.
 No one is in charge.
 Everyone says only Zelenskiy can make the decision, but we have been unable to meet with him and green power is not an issue that he is focused on,” says Sviderska.

-The Energy Committee representatives have not been cooperative, according to Sviderska.
+The Energy Committee representatives have not been co-operative, according to Sviderska.
 “They have proposed to reduce the tariffs by 50-30%, but when we asked them how they got to that number, they only said: “It's a nice round number.”
 There is an element of popular politics at play here.”

 Sviderska says the energy sector reforms were premature and not properly thought through.
 The state bodies were set up but the system was not ready technically.
-The GarPok was created by the payment system quickly collapsed as there was no one with any authority to ensure the money flowed around the system, other than the Ministry of Energy, which has been effectively decapitated this year.
+The GarPok created by the payment system quickly collapsed, as there was no one with any authority to ensure the money flowed around the system, other than the Ministry of Energy, which has been effectively decapitated this year.

 Politics of power

-To a western ear Ukraine’s push to invest into green power is a no brainer.
-The country currently needs some 40bcm of gas a year to power its economy but only produces some 20bcm from its own gas fields.
-The rest has to be imported and that is bot expensive and also opens Ukraine up to Russian pressure, which is the ultimate source of most of this gas.
+To a Western ear Ukraine’s push to invest into green power is a no-brainer.
+The country currently needs some 40bn cubic metres of gas a year to power its economy but only produces some 20 bcm from its own gas fields.
+The rest has to be imported and that is both expensive and also opens Ukraine up to pressure from Russia, which is the ultimate source of most of this gas.

-However, domestically the opponents of green energy have called it an oligarch scam as some of the biggest domestic energy companies have invested heavily in the sector to take advantage of the guaranteed tariffs.
+However, domestically the opponents of green energy have called it an oligarch scam, as some of the biggest domestic energy companies have invested heavily in the sector to take advantage of the guaranteed tariffs.
 Green energy has been sold by its detractors as yet another sweetheart deal to make rich oligarchs richer.

-The reality is that while some of the country’s leading oligarch owned energy groups, like DTEK, have invested heavily into green energy, they only make up some 15% of the total, with foreign investors accounting for another 30% and the rest made up from a slew of domestic entrepreneurs, big and small.
+The reality is that while some of the country’s leading oligarch-owned energy groups, such as DTEK, have invested heavily into green energy, they only make up some 15% of the total, with foreign investors accounting for another 30% and the rest made up from a slew of domestic entrepreneurs, big and small.

 With all these factors in place to stymie the talks Ukraine is rapidly headed towards an energy crisis, says Sviderska.

 “There has never been an energy crisis like this one,” says Sviderska.
 “There are some 600 companies that can’t service their loans.
 We need a new agreement (based on a compromise with investors) in some new legislation in place in three weeks and we need the president to endorse it to make it happen.
-And solution is not only about cutting tariffs - it’s about complex energy market reforms.”
+And [the] solution is not only about cutting tariffs – it’s about complex energy market reforms.”

-One of the consequences of a failure to resolve the issues before the summer recess is that may trigger a wave of defaults amongst the green energy companies that will impact the banking sector.
+One of the consequences of a failure to resolve the issues before the summer recess is that it may trigger a wave of defaults amongst the green energy companies that will affect the banking sector.
 Companies have raised credits from a variety of banks, ranging from the European Bank for Reconstruction and Development (EBRD) to the big state-owned banks.
-However, the state-owned banks are particularly vulnerable as if their green power clients default then that may bring their statuary capital down below the mandatory minimums and then they will be forced to turn to the budget for recapitalisation.
+However, the state-owned banks are particularly vulnerable, because if their green power clients default that may bring their statuary capital down below the mandatory minimums and then they will be forced to turn to the budget for recapitalisation.
 While no one is suggesting the green energy debts will spark a financial crisis, these defaults could make the summer uncomfortable for the National Bank of Ukraine (NBU).

 The investors are clearly frustrated and have ramped up their PR campaign as the summer recess deadline approaches.
 Sviderska argues that part of their frustration is that if the power sector reforms are put in place and the system made to work efficiently then power costs will come down by themselves.

-“The country needs to modernise its system: both technically and legally.
+“The country needs to modernise its system, both technically and legally.
 Bring new technologies and enforce competition.
-Only with long-term state policy aimed at real market reforms there will be a chance for Ukraine to have lower prices for electricity,” says Sviderska.
+Only with long-term state policy aimed at real market reforms will there be a chance for Ukraine to have lower prices for electricity,” says Sviderska.
 “That is the experience of other markets like Germany, but today in Ukraine there is no competition at all.”

 Creating a functioning energy market will take time.
 Although green energy has grown rapidly in the last two years it still only accounts for 10% of the total generating capacity.

 The bottom line is Ukraine is in desperate need of foreign investment.
-Last year foreign direct investment (FDI) amounted to some $2bn, so the investment that has poured into the green energy sector has been by far the biggest success the government has achieved in attracting investment.
-Indeed, it is pretty much the only sector of the economy that has attracted a broad-based foreign investment inflows.
-Reneging on its promises, and to do it in such a chaotic fashion, is extremely harmful to Ukraine already extremely weak investment image.
+Last year foreign direct investment (FDI) amounted to some $2bn, so the money that has poured into the green energy sector has been by far the biggest success the government has achieved in attracting investment.
+Indeed, it is pretty much the only sector of the economy that has attracted broad-based foreign investment inflows.
+Reneging on its promises, and doing so in such a chaotic fashion, is extremely harmful to Ukraine's already extremely weak investment image.
 Zelenskiy recently introduced an “investment nanny” programme to help ease inbound investors through the traps and tricks of investing in Ukraine, but pointedly the government is ignoring the needs and problems of the few serious foreign investors it already has.